hdShang/arxiv-daily/docs/cs-CV/2025-10-31/papers/251027547v1-mapsam2-adapting-sam2-for-automatic-segmentation-of-historical-map-i.md

 ---
 layout: default
-title: MapSAM2: Adapting SAM2 for Automatic Segmentation of Historical Map Images and Time Series
+title: "MapSAM2: Adapting SAM2 for Automatic Segmentation of Historical Map Images and Time Series"
 ---

 # MapSAM2: Adapting SAM2 for Automatic Segmentation of Historical Map Images and Time Series